Learn from the experts: How to choose the right LMS for your organization

 • Step 3: Informal and social learning, Learning in the flow of work

 User stories and learning categories help you understand your organization's current situation and future priorities.
-One advice is to start focussing on the core, step 1 and step 2, before you move on to step 3.
+One advice is to start focussing on the core, i.e. step 1 and step 2, before you level up to step 3.

 "Build a solid foundation and secure formal learning first.
-Without it, you may lose credibility and then step 3 will not really matter."
+Without this, you may lose credibility and your future developments will not really matter."

 - Malin Wretman, Head of HR Digital Solutions